ISISNeutronMuon/MDMC/doc/how-to/use-MDMC/reusing-refinement.rst

 External Use
 ------------

-The H5MD files can then be used within External programs that have comparability with the standardised H5MD file format.
+The H5MD files can then be used within external programs that have support the standard H5MD file format.

-Examples of this includes:
+Examples of this include:

-* `MDANSE`_: Simulation software that can be used for trajectory visualization and computation of properties.
+* `MDANSE`_: Simulation software that can be used for trajectory visualization and analysis.

 How to be used with MDANSE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
+``MDANSE`` installation instructions can be found at `MDANSE install docs`_.

+Once ``MDANSE`` is installed, you can use the User Interface to visualise the trajectory:
+1. Using the tabs along the top of the interface, navigate to the `Trajectory` tab.
+2. Under that tab, select the button "Load .MDT Trajectory".
+3. Your file explorer should appear, and select your `.h5` trajectory file.
+4. Your file name should appear below the load trajectory button.
+Double-click it, and a visualisation of the trajectory should appear in the model box.
+5. You can now use the bar or buttons below the visualisation to see the visualisation through time.

+``MDANSE`` can also be used for trajectory analysis:
+1. Load a trajectory as seen in above instructions.
+2. Navigete to the `Actions` tab and select Analysis.
+3. Chose an analysis type and configer the paramiters.
+4. Run analysis with the run button.

+``MDANSE`` has futher fcuntionality and for more infomation use the MDANCE documentation `MDANSE`_ or the MDANCE Tutorials `MDANCE Turorials`_.

 Useful Links
 ------------

-* :class:`MDMC.writers.H5MD_build`: API documentation intended for developers and users with advanced understanding of software development.
+* :class:`MDMC.writers.H5MD_build`: API documentation intended for developers.
+* `MDANSE`: MDANSE documentation.